Getting Started with Git

 Rebase (Use with caution)

-Apply all the commit history of one branch to another branch.
-Do not use rebase on a branch that has been publicly shared.
+Apply all commit histories of one branch onto another branch.
+Do not use rebase on an already public remote branch.

 # git rebase <basebranch> <topicbranch>